FAQs

 Continuity of care is important to us, and if at all possible, we’d love to continue working with you after your child is no longer in foster care.

-We are in network with Superior, Wellpoint, Traditional Medicaid, and Medicare.
-Sometimes post-adoption, insurance changes and the families are not aware that they need to communicate that with us.
+We are in network with Traditional Medicaid, Superior Healthplan, Aetna Medicaid, Cooks Medicaid, Parkland Medicaid, and Medicare.
+Sometimes when a case closes, insurance changes and the families are not aware that they need to communicate that with us.

 Please let us know if anything changes with insurance so we can verify that we are still covered.